-- Open the Server Manager, click on the Tools menu, and select Computer Management → Storage → Disk Management. - 2.
+- 1. Open the Server Manager, click on the Tools menu, and select Computer Management \rightarrow Storage \rightarrow Disk Management. - 2.
 In Disk Management, right-click the Basic Volume you want to shrink. - 3.
-Click Shrink Volume. - A Shrink <volume name> window is displayed. - 4.
-Follow the instructions on your screen and click Shrink. - NOTE: You can only shrink basic volumes that have no file system or use the NTFS file system.
+Click Shrink Volume. - A Shrink <volume name> window is displayed.

+4. Follow the instructions on your screen and click Shrink.